wp-plugins/wp-mollom/README.txt

 * 2009/xx/xx - 0.7.5
  * fixed: wrong character encoding when comment is fed to wordpress after a CAPTCHA
+ * fixed: url was also truncated in href if > 32 chars in the management module
 * 2009/04/18 - 0.7.4
  * added: vietnamese (vi) translation
  * added: bulgarian (bg_BG) translation